03difoha/1-day-coding/README.md

 #### Background images

-You can add images to your app via CSS.
+You can add background images to your website via CSS.
 This is useful if you want to set different images for different screen sizes (eg: one for mobile, a different one for tablets) as well as fine-tuning how your images should display.

+Since text sits on top of your background, its a good idea to to keep background images fairly plain and not too bright in colour.
+If you pick a very bright or complex image it might make your text difficut to read.

+A design consideration like this is known as *User Experience Design*

 > In your `style.css` create a new `background-image` rule for `html`